oguzhantasimaz/file_server/README.md

 This project show files which containing char "a" on earlier position than other files.
 Files located in "temp" folder.

+Currently program builds, pushes and releases a Docker container to Heroku on commit to main branch.

 Working example: [Heroku Deployed Example](https://gofileserver.herokuapp.com/)

 ### Design